Governance

 • Maintaining links with the Catholic Education Service and the government

-The Members of the SELCAT Company are guardians of the governance of the Trust and they safeguard the Archbishop’s interests and as such have a different status to Directors.
+The Members of the Trust are guardians of the governance of the Trust and they safeguard the Archbishop’s interests and as such have a different status to Directors.
 They are the signatories to the Memorandum of Association and agree the Multi-Academy Trust Company’s Articles of Association.

-The Members will hold the SELCAT Board to account on standards and the delivery of the Bishop’s vision for the MAT.
+The Members will hold the Trust Board to account on standards and the delivery of the Bishop’s vision for the MAT.

 The Diocesan Education Commission will support the Members in this function.